CheersFood/cheers/README.md

 You have now prepared your development environment.

+- Note about new packages:
+    - In order to be recognized by Google Cloud, all new packages must be listed in `requirements.txt`.
+To update this file with all currently installed packages in your virtual environment, run `pip freeze > requirements.txt`

 ### Testing
 ***
 1. To use the Cheers Twilio Test Number, you must setup an ngrok server.
 Download ngrok and run `./ngrok http 5000`.
 This will start a new http server that lasts for 2 hours.